adrianyau/SQL-Final-Project/cleaning_data.md

    FROM analytics
    ```

-9. To nullify a product variant that cannot be set, it is as follows:
+9. Some product variants cannot be set, so they are set as NULL as follows:

     ```sql
     SELECT NULLIF(product_variant, '(not set)') AS product_variant